Skip to content

 • Website mockups

-This helps staff and external partners understand how to implement your brand correctly.
+This helps staff and external partners apply your brand correctly.

 Test and Refine

-Before finalising your guide, test it across different applications.
-Does your logo remain legible at small sizes?
-Do your chosen colours reproduce well in print?
+Before you finalise your guide, test it across different applications.
+Does your logo stay legible at small sizes?
+Do your colours reproduce well in print?
 Are your fonts readable on mobile devices?

 Step-by-Step Process to Create Your Brand Style Guide

-Before finalising your guide, test it across different applications
+Before you finalise your guide, test it across different applications

 Implementing Your Brand Style Guide Effectively